-Arizona was able to defeat Washington State on Saturday.
-Read on for news and notes on how the Wildcats got it done.
+Arizona defeated Washington State in impressive fashion.
+Read on for news and numerous notes on how the wildcats got it done.

 took control early Saturday night and coasted the rest of the way en route to a double digit victory over Washington State